sábado, 8 de junio de 2013

 -cats/dogs don’t need special food leftovers is fine

--(semi-learned) how to kill, skin, and prepare a
+-(semi-learned) how to kill, skin, and prepare a chicken

 - I want to wake-up to mountains everyday